PaddlePaddle/docs/docs/guides/training_en.md

 ### 2.2 Using model.fit train model

-Then you can train the model for a fixed number of epochs through model.fit .
+Then you can train the model using a fixed number of epochs in `model.fit` .
 At least 3 key parameters need to be specified: the training dataset, the number of training epochs and the batch size of dataset.

 ```python